Alice Neel: Recognition

 Toward the end of the 1960s, interest in Neel's work intensified.
 The momentum of the women's movement led to increased attention, and Neel became an icon for feminists.
 In 1970, she was commissioned to paint the feminist activist Kate Millett for the cover of Time magazine.
 Millett refused to sit for Neel; consequently, the magazine cover was based on a photograph.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

 By the mid-1970s, Neel had gained celebrity and stature as an important American artist.
 The American Academy and the Institute of Arts and Letters elected Neel in 1976.
 In 1979, President Jimmy Carter presented her with a National Women's Caucus for Art award for outstanding achievement.
-Neel's reputation was at its height at the time of her death in 1984.
+Neel's recognition was at its height at the time of her death in 1984.

 Neel's life and works are featured in the documentary Alice Neel, which premiered at the 2007 Slamdance Film Festival and was directed by her grandson, Andrew Neel.
 The film was given a New York theatrical release in April of that year.

 Her career was used in a 3-episode series of the Freakonomics podcast "The Hidden Side of the Art Market", illustrating that "the art market is so opaque and illiquid that it barely functions like a market at all".

 Neel's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.